tytydraco/yessleep/out/Santa_Came_To_My_Town_To_Punish_The_Bad_Adults.md

 Christmas is in a few weeks, and strange things have been happening again in Plattsville.

-I'm afraid the creature is coming back for me and my family but I'm ready...
+I'm afraid the creature is coming back for me and my family but I'll be ready...